Watford Borough Council has launched a new campaign to show how donations to homeless charities can change lives.

 The films, which have been developed with the expert knowledge of New Hope colleagues, show how donations to this charity and others can really change lives.
 To be sensitive to vulnerable people going through homelessness, an actress is used in the films to portray the real-life story of someone recently helped by New Hope.

-Watch the first film and discover how your spare change can change the lives of homeless people in Watford at watford.gov.uk/sparechange.
-Keep an eye out for film two, which is being released very soon.
+Watch the two films and discover how your spare change can change the lives of homeless people in Watford at watford.gov.uk/sparechange.

 The funding for these films came from the Police and Crime Commissioner’s Hertfordshire Community Fund, which finances projects to support community funding.
 The films are supported by Safer Watford, which is chaired by Watford Borough Council whose role is to work with partners to take a strategic and holistic view of all community safety matters.